Thinkmill/monorepo/GETTING_STARTED.md

 export default Button;
 ```

-You can also add documentation for your React component by creating a `README.md` at the `packages/button/` level.

 ## Setting up building your packages

 To setup a build process for the packages within your monorepo, execute the following commands from the root level of your project.